dynamizeMe/termax/README.md

 #### _Build Node CLI's in minutes_

-Termax is a wrapper library around exec, execFile, fork and spawn child processes which allows you to call async child processes sequentially.
+Termax is a wrapper library around exec, execFile, fork and spawn child processes which allows you to call them sequentially.

 ## Features